Open Streets Mitchells Plain 2018

-On Sunday, 3 April 2016 Merrydale Avenue in Mitchells Plain will be temporarily declared a car-free zone as part of the Open Streets initiative.
+On Sunday, 25 March 2018 Eisleben Road in Mitchells Plain will be temporarily declared a car-free zone as part of the Open Streets initiative.
 This initiative was inspired by Bogota's Ciclovia - a Columbian recreational programme who every Sunday, turns 120kms of city streets into motor-free areas.

 With this end point in mind, Open Streets Cape Town comprises of a group of volunteers who are committed to making our streets more equitable and safer for pedestrian use.
 Individuals are encouraged to participate through whatever means they see fit - think walking, skating, rollerblading or cycling.
 While effectively 'taking back the city', attendees can connect with others and enjoy the wide-open spaces.
 Bring along your families - furkids included - and enjoy a day out in Mitchell's Plain.

 Those who are wanting to get a bit more involved can email the organisers their innovative ideas on possible activities they might be wanting to host, be it a rowdy soccer match, a poetry session or some yoga.